samjones00/docs/docs/_documentation/templates-nuxt.md

 ### Getting Started

-To experience App development with Nuxt.js, create a new Nuxt Project using [web new](/web-new):
+To experience App development with Nuxt.js, create a new Nuxt Project using [x new](/web-new):

-    $ web new vue-nuxt ProjectName
+    $ x new vue-nuxt ProjectName

 Download npm and .NET Core dependencies: